steglasaurous/song-overlay/README.md

 2. Configure Synth's Song Status as per step 1 of [these instructions](https://docs.google.com/document/d/13Ei4bYQRvvhUBIl4Uc5rwls-gvzsQ78bXoJQKQ_qaLo/edit#heading=h.xsyyveoj8zvr).
 You do not need to do step 2.
 Note that the important part is making sure that `{{CoverImage}}` is included in the file.
 This is what produces the album art for the current song.

+3. In Streamer.bot, we need to add file watchers.
+Navigate to `Settings > File Watcher`.
+   1. Add a new file watcher for the song file.
+Right-click then click Add.
+      1. In `File Path`, navigate to your Synth Riders directory and choose the file named `SongStatusOutput.txt`.
+      2. For action, choose `Synth Riders Song File Change`.
+Click OK to save.
+   2. Add another new file watcher for the song album art.
+Right-click then click Add.
+      1. In `File Path`, navigate to your Synth Riders directory and choose the file named `SongStatusImage.png`.
+      2. For action, choose `Synth Song Album Art Change`.
+Click OK to save.

-3. In Streamer.bot, under `Servers/Clients > Websocket Clients`, add a new websocket client with the following settings:
+4. In Streamer.bot, under `Servers/Clients > Websocket Clients`, add a new websocket client with the following settings:

    | Setting                 | Value                          |
    | ----------------------- | ------------------------------ |